mavlink/mavlink-devguide/en/services/mission.md

 ### ArduPilot

 ArduPilot implements the mission protocol in C.

-While the messages and sequence are the same, there are a number of significant differences from  the behaviour described above.
+ArduPilot uses the same messages and message flow described in this specification.
+There are some implementation diferences that affect compatibility.
+These are documented below.

 Source:
 * [/libraries/GCS_MAVLink/GCS_Common.cpp](https://github.com/ArduPilot/ardupilot/blob/master/libraries/GCS_MAVLink/GCS_Common.cpp)